Vegan Keto Bread Made with Almond Flour

 - Preheat oven to 350F.
 Grease or spray 5 cups of a standard muffing tin.

 - In a medium skillet, heat the olive oil over medium-high heat.
 Add the mushrooms and green onions; cook and stir for 3 to 4 minutes until softened.
 Remove from heat.

-- In a medium bowl, whisk together the flours, baking powder and salt.
-Stir into milk mixture until blended, and then stir in the mushroom mixture.
+- In a medium bowl, whisk together the flours, psyllium husk, baking powder and salt.
+Stir in the milk until blended, and then stir in the mushroom mixture.
+Let stand for 2 minutes to thicken.
 Divide evenly between prepared cups.

 - Bake in preheated oven for 26 to 29 minutes until puffed and just set at center.
 Let in cool in tin on a cooling rack for 15 minutes.
 Run a knife around edge of cup and remove breads.
 Serve warm or cool completely.

 Storage: Store in an airtight container in the refrigerator for up to 1 week or in the freezer for up to 2 months.
 These will keep at room temperature (carried around for travel, hikes, etc) for up to 2 days.

 - Sodium: 99 mg

 - Carbohydrates: 6.2 g